UNIVERSE-DAO/UNIVERSE/1 #MOMENTUM/MEMES.md

 To reflect truth through humor, rhythm, and resonance.
 To seed participation without coercion.

-MOMENTUM makes philosophy viral —
+MEME makes philosophy viral —
-And makes contribution a cultural instinct.
+and makes contribution a cultural instinct.

 ---
 <br>

 ## Meme as OS